gfxstrand/bitonic-subgroup-sort/README.md

-# bitonic-subgroup-sort
+# Bitonic subgroup sort

-An implementation of a bitonic subgroup sort for GPUs.
+An implementation of subgroup sorting for GPUs using a bitonic sorting algorithm.

 See https://en.wikipedia.org/wiki/Bitonic_sorter